gantree-io/gantree-backend-docker/README.md

 ### Run With Docker-Compose

-We provider the USER_ID here to setup permissions on any mapped folders
+We provide the `USER_ID` here to setup permissions on any mapped folders

 ```bash
 USER_ID=$(id -u) docker-compose up